So… I celebrated a birthday recently.

-Don’t even get me started with how we all feel about receiving connect and pitches.
+Don’t even get me started with how we all feel about receiving connection requests and pitches.

 The fact of the matter is, we’re living in a world of instant gratification, but we’re trying to solve today’s recruiting challenges with yesterday’s best practices.

 We’re hitting the talent market with messaging that’s written in the wrong language and sent from the wrong sources.